valory-xyz/trader-quickstart/README.md

 ## Resource Requirements

 - You need xDAI on Gnosis Chain in one of your wallets.
 - You need an RPC for your agent instance.
-We recommend [Nodies RPC](https://www.nodies.app/).
+We recommend [Quicknode RPC](https://www.quicknode.com/).
 - (From release v0.16.0 onwards) You will need a Subgraph API key that can be obtained at [The Graph](https://thegraph.com/studio/apikeys/).

 ## Run the Service